 Billy Cooch founded Highland Technical Services, Inc. in 1998 after 15 years as an environmental and geologic professional.
 Prior to that, he served several environmental services and engineering firms in a range of roles — including principal geologist, vice president and manager of environmental services and environmental geologist.

-Billy specializes in groundwater investigation, hazardous waste management, Resource Conservation and Recovery Act investigations, voluntary cleanup programs, remedial systems design and implementation, Environmental Site Assessments, erosion control and underground storage tank management.
+Billy specializes in groundwater investigation, hazardous waste management, RCRA investigations, voluntary cleanup programs, remedial systems design and implementation, Environmental Site Assessments, erosion control and underground storage tank management.

 Billy earned his Bachelor of Science degree in Geology at the University of Alabama at Birmingham.
 He is a Registered Professional Geologist in Alabama, Tennessee and Kentucky.

 A member of the American Foundry Society and the Birmingham Chapter of EO (Entrepreneur’s Organization), Billy serves on the Alabama Board of Licensure for Professional Geologists and as the President of the Alabama Chapter of the Solid Waste Association of North America (SWANA).
 He is also a member of the Rotary Club of Cullman, and serves on the Board of Camp Fire Alabama.